4 Things to Consider Before Selecting a Gas Flow Meter Technology

 What is the pipe size?
 Alternatively, what is the duct size?
 What are the materials of the pipeline or duct?
 Are there environmental conditions that could impact the pipeline, and therefore the meter?

 4. What do you need from your meter both short-term and long-term?

 Will you need a local display on the meter?
 Alternatively, will you need an electronic signal output?
 Alternatively, both?

 Understand the calibration needs of the meter.
 Every meter should come calibrated from the factory, but, some meter styles require frequent calibration and will need to be removed from service and sent it to the manufacturer or NIST certified calibration facility.
 Some meters offer calibration verification features that enable the user to check if the meter is still in calibration.
 Whether they do or do not, the user must follow the manufacturer’s re-calibration guidelines.

 Can the meter be upgraded?
 With the onset of advanced electronics, PLCs, SCADA systems, many manufacturers offer upgrades to ensure the meter works optimally, accurately and efficiently.

 Know the meter’s maintenance requirements.
 Every instrument requires periodic maintenance to ensure that it is operating correctly.
 While you may think a meter with no moving parts requires less maintenance, the ultrasonic flow meters or electromagnetic flow meters likely need their electronics inspected periodically.
 Be prepared to design your maintenance schedule based on the manufacturer’s needs.

-The informed, and educated meter buyer will have more success achieving accurate measurement in their applications.
+The informed, and educated meter buyer will have more success in achieving accurate measurement in their applications.

-If we can assist you in your gas flowmeter selection process, once you have given thought to these four areas, simply contact us now at (303) 697-6701.
+If we can assist you in your gas meter selection, once you have given thought to these four areas, simply contact us now at (303) 697-6701.